 DISCLAIMER: Although this film is inspired in part by Heath Ledger’s preparation for the role of the Joker in The Dark Knight™, the film is a work of fiction and the characters and events portrayed in the film are also fictional.
 This film is not approved or endorsed by, or in any way associated with, Heath Ledger’s family, Warner Bros.
 Entertainment Inc., DC Comics Inc., Syncopy Inc., Legendary Pictures Inc., or anyone else connected with the making of the motion picture The Dark Knight™.

 Get updates from Tyron.tv

 Think Preparation looks interesting?
-Click on the green button below to get email updates on new projects and articles from Tyron.tv – they’re free and refreshingly infrequent!
+Click on the button below to get occasional email updates on my new projects.

 It goes without saying that I will never spam you, and you can unsubscribe at any time.